FAQs

 Prime Electric customers have many questions about our services.
 Check out some of the frequently asked questions or give us a call today.
 We are happy to help!

 At Prime Electric, we do offer free over-the-phone estimates.
 In some cases, we may need to come out to your home or business to evaluate the problem that you are having.
 If this is the case, we do charge a reasonable evaluation fee to get a better understanding of the problem.
 At that time, we will be able to provide you with an estimate.
 If you choose to have the work done with us, we will happily apply the evaluation fee to the job cost.
-Give us a call to get a free over-the-phone estimate, or schedule an appointment now in real time by clicking here!
+Give us a call to get a free phone estimate, or schedule an appointment now in real time by clicking here!

 6924 Canby Ave., Unit 106